 HOW YOU CAN HELP – DONATIONS:

 We use our funding to purchase materials and tools in Haiti for the build, cook lunch onsite for everyone working (estimated at 12-25 people daily for the duration of the build) and help with whatever is needed to make this project happen.
-We need to fundraise another $5,000 in the next two weeks so any help would be much appreciated.
 If you cannot donate yourself, please consider sharing this page with your loved ones.
 Click here to donate to this project.

 Thank you for helping us build an important venue and supporting a local Haitian movement that is working collectively to be sustainable and create access to fundamental knowledge and ethics.